ankitects/anki-manual/src/deck-options.md

 logs typically won't be missing unless you explicitly deleted them to free up space, most users will not need to adjust this.

-This setting was called "SM-2 retention" before Anki 24.04,and it was under "FSRS".
+This setting was called "SM-2 retention" before Anki 24.04, and it was under "FSRS".

 ### Ignore cards reviewed before